When Do You Get Ball In Hand In Pool?

 Conclusion

 Ball in hand in pool is a difficult question to answer because every ruleset has different rules for ball in hand.
-If you’re going to be playing for fun and not competitively, you should focus primarily on bar rules.
-Bar rules, sometimes called house rules, will vary slightly from place to place but the majority of the rules will be the same.
+If you’re playing for fun, not competitively, you should focus primarily on bar rules.
+Bar rules, sometimes called house rules, will vary slightly from place to place but most rules will be the same.

-If I missed anything in regards to ball in hand or if you have any comments, please leave your comment below!
+If I missed anything important about playing ball in hand or if you have any comments, please leave your comment below!